HONGKAI123/Navbar/README.md

 - Resposive Navbar: Adjusts to screen size changes, ensuring optimal layout and accessibility across devices
 - Rainbow Singin Button: Adds a unique, eye-catching element that stands out on any page
 - Hamburger Menu: Provides a compact, user-friendly navigation option for tablet and mobile device users.
+- Accessibility: Semantic HTML, ARIA labels and roles to ensure usable and accessible to people with disabilities

 ## Technologies Used